 I earned my BA in Classics and MA in Philosophy in Pisa.
 I subsequently started a PhD in Geneva within the SNSF Research Project Appearance and Knowledge in Ancient Philosophy, under the supervision of Prof. Paolo Crivelli.

-Recently, I have written a short entry on Plato for the French L'Encyclopédie Philosophique.
+Last year, I have written a short entry on Plato for the French L'Encyclopédie Philosophique.